 Experience life through your mind

-So basically, I am in love with the process of learning, mostly because I love life.
-I am amazed that everything gets to work out together without us having to intervene, and that’s why I love to learn about natural sciences.
-I am amazed at how we interact with each other, how we organize ourselves, and that’s why I love human sciences.
-I am amazed at how we can create more than what nature gave us, how we innovate, and that’s why I love artificial sciences.
+So basically, I’m in love with the process of learning, mostly because I love life.
+I’m blown away at how everything gets to work out together without us having to intervene.
+It’s why I love to learn about natural sciences.
+I’m amazed at how we interact with each other, how we organize ourselves, therefore my passion for social sciences.
+I can’t believe how innovative we are, how we organize and systemize things, create more with what we got from nature, aka studying management and business and creativity.

-Thinking, reflecting, understanding is one of my main goals.
-On some days, I wish I could know it all, but most days, I understand that the pleasure does not come from possessing some knowledge, but can only be felt through the transmission of it.
+Thinking, reflecting, understanding is pure bliss for me.
+On some days, I wish I could know it all, but most days, I understand that the pleasure doesn’t come from possessing some knowledge, but can only be felt through the transmission of it.
 Receiving knowledge, and then sharing it, is therefore the only way we can truly enjoy it.
 Just like books or money, knowledge has to be passed by in other to bring joy.

 Getting caught in the rationalization trap